Parameter Estimation with Increased Precision for Elliptic and Hypo-elliptic Diffusions

-\end{rem} \begin{rem} We compare our small time density expansion (\ref{eq:density_expansion}) with some closed-form density expansions that have appeared in the literature. \begin{itemize} \item[(i)] \cite{ait:02, ait:08} provides Hermite series expansions for the density $p^X_\Delta (x, y ; \theta)$ of reducible and irreducible elliptic diffusions.
+\end{rem} \begin{rem} We compare our small time density expansion (\ref{eq:density_expansion}) with some closed-form density expansions that have appeared in the literature. \begin{itemize} \item[(i)] \cite{ait:02, ait:08} provides Hermite series expansions for the density $p^X_\Delta (x, y ; \theta)$ of elliptic diffusions.
 However, the domains for $x, y \in \mathbb{R}^d$ should be restricted to a compact set so that the related remainder term is bounded and convergence to the true density can be justified. \item[(ii)] \cite{li:13} develops a closed-form expansion formula for $p^X_\Delta (x, y ; \theta)$ in the multivariate elliptic case using Malliavin-Watanabe calculus that enables one to obtain a remainder term that is uniformly bounded without imposing strong restrictions on the domain of $x, y \in \mathbb{R}^d$.
-Our approach also uses Malliavin-Watanabe calculus to obtain a closed-form expansion for {$\textstyle{p^{\bar{X}}_\Delta (x, y ; \theta)}$} with controllable remainder terms in a hypo-elliptic setting.
-We note that future research can explore the application of such an approach directly to the true density $p_\Delta^X (x, y ; \theta)$ to obtain closed-form density expansions for hypo-elliptic diffusions. \end{itemize} \end{rem}
+Our approach also uses Malliavin-Watanabe calculus to obtain a closed-form expansion for {$\textstyle{p^{\bar{X}}_\Delta (x, y ; \theta)}$} with controllable remainder terms in a hypo-elliptic setting. \end{itemize} \end{rem}